12-Week Group Coaching

 Tuesdays 5:30 pm - 6:30 pm EST

-Starting January 3rd 2023, I'm facilitating a 12-week group coaching program for 2nd - 12th graders (two groups LOWER/UPPER GRADES) who desire to grow in their emotional resilience and resolve social problems.
+Hey hey!
+I'm Dr. Brooks.
+Every Tuesday, I facilitate a group coaching program for 2nd - 12th graders who desire to grow in their emotional resilience and resolve social problems.

-In this 12-week program, I'm going to interact with students face-to-face via ZOOM to teach and troubleshoot their personal challenges.
+I interact with students face-to-face via a Zoom-like video room to teach and troubleshoot their personal challenges.
+We play games, have fun, and learn a lot.

 Research shows that group coaching is the BEST form of therapy for adolescence.